thaliproject/thali/pages/documentation/PresenceProtocolForOpportunisticSynching.md

 Beacon = 48-OCTET
 ```

 PubKe MUST encode an Elliptic Curve Diffie-Hellman (ECDH) key using the secp256k1 curve.
+We use the secp256k1 curve, even though that curve is known to be slightly less secure than secp256r1, because the process for generating the curve is more open and thus less susceptible to subversion.
 To avoid potential patent issues we will transfer the key uncompressed using the X.509 SubjectPublicKeyInfo encoding as defined in RFC 5480.
 This means that a key that should probably have required (256/8 + 1) = 33 bytes to send will instead require 88 bytes.

 __NOTE:__ For the moment we plan on using the base64 encoded format outputted by Node.js's ECDH library to encode the public keys.
 Eventually we'll even figure out what format it is using and standardize that.